Overview of Species Information for All Named Theraphosidae Divided by Subfamily

 None

-(an unknown Phoneyusa sp. was sold in the pet trade as "Wannabehercules")
+(Phoneyusa sp. was sold in the pet trade as "Wannabehercules")

 Back to top